Evaluator Guide · Phase-Aware Reading Order

 01

-A one-person AI-native stack should not be measured first by how many staff pages, PR mentions, optimized link graphs, or polished public-site details it has.
+A one-person AI-native stack should not be measured first by how many staff pages, PR mentions, optimized link graphs, or public-layer polish it has.
 It should be measured first by what was built, how deep it goes, how much of it is documented, and what it would cost to reproduce with conventional teams.

 02